 — Lin-Manuel Miranda (@Lin_Manuel) November 14, 2015

-Jennifer Lopez, Danny DeVito, Steven Spielberg, Sting, Jon Lasseter, Oprah, Vice President Joe Biden, and more have put their kind words—and their John Hancocks—on and around Hamilton.
+Jennifer Lopez, Danny DeVito, Steven Spielberg, Sting, Jon Lasseter, Oprah, Vice President Joe Biden, and more put their kind words—and their John Hancocks—on and around Hamilton.

 In 1806, Eliza Hamilton was one of the founders of New York City’s first private orphanage; these days, it’s called Graham Windham.
-Miranda and Philippa Soo, who plays Eliza in Hamilton, performed at an event to raise money for the organization.
+Miranda and Philippa Soo, who played Eliza in Hamilton, performed at an event to raise money for the organization.
 “What a time at the @GrahamWindham luncheon today,” he tweeted.
 “When the kids (from ELIZA'S ORGANIZATION) sang ‘Eliza, you have done enough.’
 I mean…”

 President Obama called the show “brilliant,” adding, “so much so that I’m pretty sure this is the only thing that Dick Cheney and I have agreed on—during my entire political career.”

-At some point, Miranda showed his songs to Steven Sondheim, the man behind Into the Woods, Sweeney Todd, and many more musicals, who told The New York Times, “He sent me lyrics printed out, and recordings of the songs.
+At some point, Miranda showed his songs to Stephen Sondheim, the man behind Into the Woods, Sweeney Todd, and many more musicals, who told The New York Times, “He sent me lyrics printed out, and recordings of the songs.
 This raised obvious red flags: I worried that an evening of rap might get monotonous; I thought the rhythm might become relentless.
 But the wonderful thing about Lin-Manuel’s use of rap is that he’s got one foot in the past.
 He knows theater … Hamilton is a breakthrough … We’ll certainly see more rap musicals.
 The next thing we’ll get is Lincoln set to rap.
 If you think I’m kidding, talk to me in a year.”